Correct left-hand positions on the guitar

 The classic position

-The classic position that can be seen to the left on the picture above is recommended by many guitar teachers – it's somewhat of the scholar approach.
+The classic position, shown on the left in the image above, is recommended by many guitar teachers – it's somewhat of the scholarly approach.
 This is the right way to hold the instrument when playing classical guitar especially and it's a position many prefer in general.

-This position is what most guitar teachers learn.
+This is the position most guitar teachers recommend.
 The thumb is placed in the middle on the back of the guitar neck.
 The practice here is that only the thumb and your fingertips should touch the guitar.

-In many situations, this positions is most advantageous.
-It has several rewards and among these are:
+In many situations, this position is most advantageous.
+It has several advantages and among these are:

 • Economy – try to switch from a bar chord to an open chord or from a power chord to open, and you will only need very little movement if you are holding the thumb on the back of the neck.